grwruslan/grwruslan/README.md

 # Hi!
-I'm a QA Engineer 👋
+I am a QA Engineer 👋

 Welcome to my profile.
 Here you'll find a complete set of test documentation (checklists, test cases, and bug reports) that I developed while testing a real e-commerce platform.